wgehner/remote_docker/README.md

-11. Save your own container.
+11. Save your own container!
 Before you stop it or kill it.

 	    docker commit XID myBake
 	    docker stop XID

-    And test, so you sure you can back and restore your block storage volume.
+    And test, so you sure you can back and restore your block storage mount.

+# C: Paid install
+Paypal me $5 with your host (ex: Vultr, AWS) temp password, and I'll set it up.
+Then after the install, change your host and root password.

+## Support
+Supported via git issue tracker is:

+- Linux remote host (running locally or OSX/Windows will work but is not supported)
+- with NAS mounts (it runs fine without mounting blocstorage, but why ) Others are on their own.

+## Bonus:

+- You may want to setup a browser proxy in your docker host, and then configure your local browser to use that proxy. (ex: littleProxy)
+- You may want to setup a terminal email client in your docker host.  (ex: http://www.tecmint.com/send-email-attachment-from-linux-commandline )
+- You may want to secure your git server to firewall to your docker host IP range.
+- Heck, uload your photos, videos and music files.
+Make a private radio station (ex: icecast ).
+- Of course, host your statically generated website and blog there.
+Honestly, you should not have any storage or run anything locally other than the browser - just put it all in remote docker.